davidknndy/sentence-replacer/README.md

 # ✨ Sentence Replacer – Clipboard Grammar Fixer

+---

-A simple and powerful Python tool that improves your writing almost instantly using ChatGPT.
+A simple and powerful Python tool that instantly enhances your writing using ChatGPT—no need to manually open ChatGPT and request improvements every time! =D

-Just copy any text, press `Ctrl + Alt + S`, and your clipboard will be replaced with a clearer, more professional version, ready to paste.
+Just copy any text you've written, press `Ctrl + C`, then `Ctrl + Alt + S`.
+Wait about 2 seconds, this allows the tool to send your text to OpenAI and retrieve the improved version.
+Your clipboard will then be replaced with a clearer, more professional version, ready to paste.

 ---